 The AUC's goal is to issue its written decision no more than 90 days after the close of record.
 The AUC can approve, or deny an application and can also make its approval conditional upon terms or conditions.
 AUC decisions are publicly available through the AUC website at www.auc.ab.ca.

-Step 8: Opportunity to appeal
+Step 8: Opportunity to appeal An applicant or participant in a proceeding may formally ask the Court of Appeal of Alberta for permission to appeal an AUC decision.
+An application for permission to appeal must be filed within 30 days from the date the decision is issued.
 An applicant or participant in a proceeding can also ask the AUC to review its decision.
-An application to review a decision must be filed within 60 days from the date the decision is issued and satisfy the limited grounds described in AUC Rule 016: Review of Commission Decisions.
+An application to review a decision must be filed within 30 days from the date the decision is issued and satisfy the limited grounds described in AUC Rule 016: Review of Commission Decisions.
 Step 9: Construction, operation and compliance